For a time, choosing an entity type was a snap for business owners.

 The TCJA has something to like for virtually every business type.
 Rather than go through every single form, we’ll narrow it down to two main groups: 1) pass-through entities; 2) C corporations (C corps).

-Quick refresher: “pass-through” refers to all kinds of partnership types (general, limited, limited liability are the most common), LLCs, and S corps.
+A quick refresher: “pass-through” refers to all kinds of partnership types (general, limited, limited liability are the most common), LLCs, and S corps.
 The TCJA is great for pass-throughs primarily because of the new 20 percent deduction on qualified business income.
 Reminder: the deduction is temporary.
 It will expire in 2025 unless another law is passed to extend it.

 This one is easy.
 The top rate on C corps plunged from 35 percent to 21 percent.
 Every time you hear a screech of tires, it’s probably a business owner rushing to their accountant’s office to find out if they should change their entity type to a C corp.